marklchaves/cuyahoga/README.md

 ### Status

 The official plugin looks like it hasn't been touched in over a year (14 months).
-I'd like to revive it wit the new **Add to Posts** feature.
+I'd like to revive this plugin with the new **Add to Posts** feature.

 I developed the **Add to Posts** code on 4 December 2019.
 I posted a notice on [the plugin forum](https://wordpress.org/support/topic/dev-code-branch-for-adding-button-to-posts/) shortly after.
 So far, no replies.
 Please keep an eye on this README or on the forum for updates.
 Thanks!